Digital Giza

 But pottery contains invaluable information that archaeologists use to learn about dates because styles change from one area to another, and from one time period to another.

-Luckily, pottery is everywhere, so if an archaeologist a building or object, the pottery nearby can help to tell us when it was built.
 Pottery from one region discovered in another region can also help archaeologists understand trade routes or ties between different cultures in the ancient world.

 View a collection of Pottery found at Giza